Did you know that sleep issues are far more common in individuals with diabetes?

 - Eating for Better Sleep

-- Products Than Can Help You Get a Better Night sleep
+- Products That Can Help You Get a Better Night Sleep

 Your health and sleep go hand in hand.
 When you do not sleep enough, your body does not get the needed time to repair.
 As a result, you tend to be unfocused and irritable, and you suddenly have the urge to eat.
 If this scenario sounds too familiar to you, maybe you should rethink about the relationship between sleep and your diabetes.